Tomfersil/CpHMetaD_Tutorial/README.md

 ### st-CpHMD:

 The [st-CpHMD method](https://doi.org/10.1063/1.1497164) and other CpHMD methods aim to introduce an additional parameter into MD simulations which is the pH.
-The introduction of the pH relates to the fact the standard MD protocols assume fixed protonation states in their residues whereas, in biological conditions, there is residue titration dependent on the pH and the surrounding environment.
+The introduction of the pH relates to the fact that the standard MD protocols assume fixed protonation states in their residues whereas, in biological conditions, residue titration is dependent on the pH and the surrounding environment.
 While there are many valid ways to integrate the chemical potential within MD, in this work we use a start-stop approach to change the protonation state along the simulation partitioned into three main steps:

 - a Poisson-Boltzmann/Monte Carlo (PB/MC) step ;
 - a solvent relaxation step ;